Codeer-Software/LambdicSql/README.md

 //LambdicSql
 using LambdicSql;
-using static LambdicSql.Symbol;

 //for SqlServer and Dapper.
 //Of course, other connections are OK.
-//OracleConnection, SQLiteConnection, NpgsqlConnection, MySqlConnection, DB2Connection using System.Data.SqlClient;
+//OracleConnection, SQLiteConnection, NpgsqlConnection, MySqlConnection, DB2Connection using System.Data;
+using System.Data.SqlClient;
+using static LambdicSql.SqlServer.Symbol;
 using LambdicSql.feat.Dapper;
-using System.Data;

 //or for sqlite-net-pcl
 //using LambdicSql.feat.SQLiteNetPcl